ssallonni/DataCuration-Analysis/README.md

 # DataCuration-Analysis
 **The goal of your project:**
-The goal of my project was to take 13 years of Billboard Hot 100 number ones from 2009 to 2022 and analyze any relevant changes within the months and weeks songs have stayed on the charts and generate insights.
+The goal of my project was to take 13 years of Billboard Hot 100 number ones from 2009 to 2022 and analyze any relevant changes within the months, weeks, songs, and artists from the charts and generate insights.
+This required us to perfom ETL which is an acronym for ectract, transform, and load.
+Through this project, I was able to further practice web scrabing and parsing raw data into a csv file.

  **Links to any relevant API documentation:**
  2009: https://en.wikipedia.org/wiki/List_of_Billboard_Hot_100_number_ones_of_2009